project-magpie/meta-stlinux/README.md

     "
     ...

-## Set MACHINE to spark in local.conf
+## Set MACHINE to spark and package type to ipk in local.conf
     vim conf/local.conf
     ...
     # Currently only spark hardware is supported
     MACHINE ??= "spark"
+    ...
+    PACKAGE_CLASSES ?= "package_ipk"
     ...

 ## Run bitbake: